NegaScout/TTA/README.md

       -i <TESTS>,    ignore certain tests, where <TESTS> are relative paths in 'datapub' directory, like: (\"test01.in test02.in\")
       -iR <TESTS_R>, ignore tests in 'datapub' directory with extended regex (grep -w -E <TESTS_R>)  (like \"test1.in\" or \"test0[1-5].*\")
-      -r <REPEAT>,   repeat selected tests for <REPEAT> times -t <TIMEOUT>,  set timeout for the tests
+      -r <REPEAT>,   repeat selected tests for <REPEAT> times -t <TIMEOUT>,  set timeout for the tests  (doesnt inform if timeout, cant get it to work :< Help appriciated)

 If there is some issue, please let me know using git Issues.